maueroats/teaching/content/ap-cs/karel/ch4.md

           2. Implement the Forester interface in `OakPlanter`, `MaplePlanter` and `BushPlanter`.
           3. Demonstrate with a short program that plants two oak trees 5 squares apart, and a maple next to a bush.

+* Thursday, October 26, 2017

+    - Create two robot classes: `SpeedyMover` and `DropMover`.
+        + SpeedyMover moves two steps when told to move one.
+        + DropMover drops a beeper and moves when told to move.
+    - Create an interface `ArmyCaricature` that defines the `march()` and `crawl()` methods.
+    - Create a `DrillSargent` class that bosses two `ArmyCaricature` robots.
+The drill sargent should have a `bootCamp(ArmyCaricature a, ArmyCaricature b)` method that tells `a` to do three marches and `b` to do three crawls.

 ## Quiz 4.1-4.4 on Friday

 You should be able to demonstrate the following skills from Sections 4.1-4.4.